shdhumale/langgraph-node-js/README.md

 # langgraph-node-js
 This repo shows the integration of langgraph with langsmith for debugging along with Google Gemini LLM

-LangGraph Node.js
+langgraph-node-js
-A robust Node.js implementation of LangGraph, designed for building stateful, multi-agent applications and complex LLM workflows.
-This project provides a foundational structure for orchestrating AI agents, managing conversational state, and creating dynamic, decision-making pipelines entirely within the Node.js ecosystem.
+This repository demonstrates the integration of LangGraph with LangSmith for debugging, leveraging the Google Gemini LLM within a Node.js environment.
+It provides a foundational structure for orchestrating AI agents, managing conversational state, and creating dynamic, decision-making pipelines.

-Table of Contents
-Features

-Getting Started

-Prerequisites

-Installation

-Configuration

-Usage

-Project Structure

-Contributing

-License

-Acknowledgements

-Features
+🌟 Features
-Stateful Agent Orchestration: Leverage LangGraph's capabilities to manage complex conversational flows and agent interactions with persistent state.
+Stateful Agent Orchestration: Build and manage complex conversational flows with stateful agents using LangGraph.

-Node.js Integration: Build high-performance, scalable LLM applications using familiar JavaScript/TypeScript syntax and the extensive Node.js ecosystem.
+Node.js Integration: Seamlessly integrate powerful AI orchestration capabilities into your Node.js applications.

+LangSmith Debugging: Utilize LangSmith for comprehensive tracing, monitoring, and debugging of your LangGraph applications, offering deep insights into agent interactions.

+Google Gemini LLM: Leverage the advanced capabilities of Google Gemini for natural language understanding and generation within your AI agents.

-Modular Design: Organized project structure promoting reusability and maintainability of agents, tools, and graph definitions.
+Modular Design: A well-structured project that allows for easy extension and customization of agents, tools, and graphs.

-Dynamic Decision Making: Implement conditional routing and advanced logic within your LLM workflows.

-Extensible: Easily integrate with various LLM providers (e.g., OpenAI, Anthropic, Google Gemini) and custom tools.
+Dynamic Decision-Making: Create pipelines where agents can dynamically decide on the next action based on the current state and LLM outputs.

+Extensibility: Designed to be easily extended with new agents, tools, and LLMs.

-Getting Started
+🚀 Getting Started
-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Prerequisites
 Node.js (v18 or higher recommended)